IBM/ibmi-oss-docs/docs/yum/3RD_PARTY_REPOS.md

 ### QSECOFR
 **Brought to you by:** Yvan Janssens

-**Software offered:** Official versions of Mono on i and various Open Source software for which fixes have been accepted upstream to enable them to run on i.
+**Software offered:** Mono on i and various Open Source software for which fixes have been accepted upstream to enable them to run on i.

 **repo file:** `/QOpenSys/etc/yum/repos.d/qsecofr.repo`